 It is evident that we could not reject the null hypothesis that $\theta^+ = \theta^-$ when tested separately for each country and each type of retail fuel.
-Our results are in line with Bachmeier & Griffin (2003) and consistent with our analysis in Section 3 regarding the increased levels of competition in the retail oil markets for the economies considered.
-In addition, this symmetric behavior presented in the selected Eurozone retail fuel markets is theoretically consistent with the customer reaction hypothesis (Balke, Brown & Yucel, 1998), where customers are expected to react strongly to retail fuel price increases if they have the bargaining power to do so.
+Our results are consistent with our analysis in Section 3 regarding the increased levels of competition in the retail oil markets for the economies considered.
+In addition, this symmetric behavior presented in the selected EU retail fuel markets is theoretically consistent with the customer reaction hypothesis (Balke, Brown & Yucel, 1998), where customers are expected to react strongly to retail fuel price increases if they have the bargaining power to do so.
 Nevertheless, as Peltzamn (2000) argues, symmetry itself is not a proof of a competitive market because any market power that might exist at the retail level might be related to the cost of product differentiation - most in the form of location differences.